Watercolor and photography

 An almost sacred effect.

-The watercolor also impresses with its wonderful color scheme, while the photo impresses with its sober monochrome and strict lines.
+Furthermore, the watercolor impresses with its wonderful use of color, while the photograph impresses with its sober monochrome and strict lines.

 Containerstapel Hamburg Hafen, ein Aquarell von Stephanie Hartstang, Atelier Südereiche